 Under Phase 4 (“Revitalization”), “Gatherings of 50 people or fewer are allowed with this limit subject to change based on latest data and guidance.”
 However, “P–12 schools, higher education, all summer programs, and child care [can] open with IDPH approved safety guidance.”
 Under Phase 5 (“Illinois Restored”), Pritzker’s plan notes,

 Testing, tracing and treatment are widely available throughout the state.
 Either a vaccine is developed to prevent the additional spread of COVID-19, a treatment option is readily available that ensures health care capacity is no longer a concern, or there are no new cases over a sustained period. . . .
 Large gatherings of all sizes can resume.”

 In other words, according to the state of Illinois, large gatherings over 50 will not be allowed to resume until the above criteria is met.
 (Lord knows when that will be.)

 To be clear, this is Illinois’ proposed gating criteria to reopen the state.
 Since President Trump released his plan, governors are following suit.
 I ran across a CNN article that gives a snapshot of every state’s reopening plan.
 In scanning through that document, some states are further along to reopening than others (like Iowa and Montana), while others still have no set date to emerge from “shelter in place.”
 Like I said in an earlier article, this certainly will be a dance.

 I know that in a dance there are rhythms, rules, and moves.
-But I am struggling with some of this strict language around gatherings and I am sure (in the words of John Lennon) I am not the only one.
+However, I’m certain many believers and church leaders are struggling with some of this strict language around church gatherings.

-What I want to do is walk through the struggle many people are having, explain the predicament facing many churches, and note how some churches might be faced with the decision to engage in civil disobedience.
+What I want to do is walk through the struggle many people are having, explain the predicament facing many churches, and provide some general guidelines for how churches might discern what to do in the coming weeks and months.

 What We Were Told Early On